California families relay harrowing escape from Afghanistan

 “My kids are now safe at home right now thanks to God and all of you,” Yousef said.

-But he asked people not to forget about so many others, including U.S. citizens, green card holders and Afghans who are at risk for helping the American government.
+But he asked people not to forget about so many others, including U.S. citizens, green card holders and Afghans who are at risk because they helped the American government.
 He held in his hand a folder that he said contained the documents of 30 people who qualified for a special immigrant visa and should be in the United States but are still in Afghanistan, desperate to escape.

 President Joe Biden has said between 100 and 200 Americans were left behind when U.S. troops completed their withdrawal Aug.
 31, many of them dual citizens.
-The State Department has given no estimate for the number of green card holders nor the number of Afghans who remain who helped the U.S. government during the 20-year war and were recipients of a special immigrant visa to come to the United States.
+The State Department has given no estimate for others who hope to leave Afghanistan, including U.S. green card holders and people who received the special visas because they helped Americans during the 20-year war.
 Issa said he believes the number to be much higher for U.S. citizens and the others.

 Many of the families he helped get back to California in the past week are green card holders.
 Some are U.S. citizens.

 “We’re delighted to have these kids back in school and their parents united, but we also know that there’s a lot more work to do,” Issa said.